 The Psalter provides an alternative to the sovereign self that dominates contemporary culture.
 But the anthropology of the Psalter is a theological anthropology.
-Therefore, before asking "What is a human?" it is necessary to ask "Who is God?"-and the short answer to that question is God is the King.11 This is
+Therefore, before asking "What is a human?" it is necessary to ask

-8 Trueman, Strange New World, 181.
+&lt;sup>8 Trueman, Strange New World, 181.

-9 Karl Barth, The Word of God and the Word of Man, trans.
+&lt;sup>9 Karl Barth, The Word of God and the Word of Man, trans.
 Douglas Horton (New York: Harper & Row, 1957), 28-50.
 For a newer translation, see Karl Barth, The Word of God and Theology, trans.
 Amy Marga (London: T & T Clark, 2011), 15-29.

-10 It is unclear if Trueman is aware of Barth's lecture/essay.
+&lt;sup>10 It is unclear if Trueman is aware of Barth's lecture/essay.
 He does not cite it in Strange New World.